Optimal Conditional Inference in Adaptive Experiments: Simulation evidence

 Similarly, we additionally compare the behavior of the Polyhedral inference procedure (\cref{thm:polyhedral}) for an $\varepsilon$-greedy experiment in \cref{tab:eg}.
 For inference on a fixed target, all procedures achieve their nominal size.
 The Polyhedral procedure generates 40\% shorter confidence intervals (measured in terms of median length) than Last-only, which is more than double the improvement of Leftover.
-For inference on the adaptive target, we again see that the conditional procedures maintain nominal size, whereas ZJM does not.
+For inference on the adaptive target, we again see that the conditional procedures maintain nominal size (at the cost of greater length), whereas ZJM does not.

 Lastly, we plot conditional behavior of these procedures in \cref{fig:conditional_coverage_eg}, where we condition on the number of times the inference target, arm 3, is the $\varepsilon$-greedy winner.
 We find that the conditional procedures indeed control conditional size, whereas ZJM over-rejects when arm 3 (for whose mean we perform inference) wins most and least often, and compensates for the over-rejection by under-rejecting on other sequences of $\varepsilon$-greedy winners.